Skip to content

 Sarbanes-Oxley (SOX) Act of 2002: Definition & Overview

 There is a lot to consider when it comes to reporting financials for your business.
 These can include compiling the balance sheet, income statement, and profit and loss statement.
-It’s incredibly important to provide accurate and relevant details for financial reporting.
+It’s incredibly important to provide accurate and relevant information for financial reporting.

 List IconTable of Contents